efwGrp/efw4.X/help/record.map.md

 <H1>Record.map</H1>

-The sort function is established to change the array data format.
+The map function is established to change the array data format.

 <h2>Sample</h2>